Vaughn Stewart (politician): In the legislature

+Stewart was sworn into the Maryland General Assembly on January 9, 2019.
+He has served as member of the Environment and Transportation Committee since 2019, including on its environment subcommittee from 2019 to 2022 and its transportation subcommittee since 2023.
+In 2022, House Speaker Adrienne A. Jones appointed Stewart to lead the newly created "Progressive Policy Forum" within the House Democratic Caucus.
+In 2023, Jones appointed Stewart as one of two Chief Majority Whips for the Maryland House of Delegates.

 Political positions

 Health care

 In between chemotherapy treatments, Stewart studied health care policy.
 He supports proposals to regulate prescription drug manufacturers like public utilities and to create a statewide universal health care system.

 Housing

 Stewart introduced legislation during the 2019 legislative session that would increase affordable housing units and condominiums.
 The bill would ease zoning restrictions for high-density housing, introduce new real-estate transaction fees to fund public housing projects, and allow tenants to terminate leases in cases of unsafe housing or harassment by landlords.
 The bill was reintroduced during the 2020 and 2022 legislative sessions.

 In March 2019, Stewart voted in favor of legislation that would require landlords to give a reason for evicting a tenant.
 The bill was rejected by the House Environment and Transportation Committee in a 2-17 vote.

-Stewart introduced legislation during the 2021 legislative session that requires landlords that own properties that use well water to test for a series of contaminants every three years.
+During the 2021 legislative session, Stewart introduced a bill that would require landlords that own properties that use well water to test for a series of contaminants every three years.

-Stewart introduced legislation during the 2022 legislative session that would delay an eviction when a tenant can prove they have applied for rental assistance.
+During the 2022 legislative session, Stewart introduced legislation that would delay an eviction when a tenant can prove they have applied for rental assistance.
 The bill passed both chambers.
 He also introduced the "Tenant Protection Act of 2022", which establishes rules and procedures for landlords who give tenants ratio utility bills.
 The bill passed both chambers and became law without the governor's signature.

+During the 2024 legislative session, Stewart introduced a bill to make it easier for tenants to put their rent payments in escrow if their landlord neglects life-threatening defects in their residence.